 These pathogens are among 17 such species of microorganisms that are resistant to conventional disinfectants, such as chlorine.
 There are no microorganisms that are resistant to Ultraviolet disinfection.

-As an industry leader with considerable experience in supplying US EPA Validated UV systems for Cryptosporidium protection, atg UV Technology are well placed to support and advise all water companies on the application of the validated units into water disinfection strategies.
+As an industry leader with considerable experience in supplying US EPA Validated UV systems for Cryptosporidium protection, atg Evoqua are well placed to support and advise all water companies on the application of the validated units into water disinfection strategies.

 These include: log reduction, RED Dose, installation into existing infrastructures, upgrades and retrofits, ongoing industry regulation and future product development.

-atg UV have designed and developed a large range of fully compliant UV systems, specifically for municipal drinking water and waste water applications.
+atg Evoqua have designed and developed a large range of fully compliant UV systems, specifically for municipal drinking water and waste water applications.

-Additionally, our experience in the US pools market has placed atg UV as an industry leader for validated swimming pool UV systems.
-For instance, thanks to atg UV’s close work with the New York Department of Health, it is now compulsory in New York State (US) to fit UV on spray-pad type aquatic features.
+Additionally, our experience in the US pools market has placed atg Evoqua as an industry leader for validated uv disinfection system for swimming pools.
+For instance, thanks to atg Evoqua’s close work with the New York Department of Health, it is now compulsory in New York State (US) to fit UV on spray-pad type aquatic features.